litexlang/litex-official-documents/Tutorial/Function_Template.md

 # Function Template: The Blueprint of Functions

+_Generic programming centers around the idea of abstracting from concrete, efficient algorithms to obtain generic algorithms that can be combined with different data representations to produce a wide variety of useful software._

+_— Musser, David R.; Stepanov, Alexander A., Generic Programming_

+Function templates are one the most powerful features in Litex, inspired by template (generic programming) in C++ and TypeScript.
+They are the blueprint of functions.
+Introduction of function template makes sequence, matrix, product of sets, and some of the most widely used concepts in math easy to define in Litex.

+## What is a Function Template?

 A definition of a function has the following parts: 1. function name 2. parameters and the sets they belong to 3. domain facts of these parameters 4. the properties that the function satisfy.
 5. the return value of this function belongs to what set.

 For example